ircv3/ircv3-specifications/extensions/setname.md

 The server MUST use the standard replies extension to notify the client of failed `SETNAME` commands.

-If the server rejects the realname due to invalidity, it MUST send a FAIL message of the following format:
+If the server rejects the realname as a result of a validation failure, it MUST send a `FAIL` message of the following format:

     FAIL SETNAME INVALID_REALNAME :Realname is not valid